Schools to get funding increase, but less than some had urged

 By Dr. Graham A. Colditz Siteman Cancer Center If someone asked us to name five ways to improve our health and lower the risk of illness, “eat a healthy diet” would probably land on most of our lists, and it certainly belongs there.
 Research has shown that healthy eating could prevent over 80,000 cancer cases…

-Read MoreFor Your Health — Move More, Live Better
+Read MoreFor Your Health – Eleven tips for a healthier summer

 Read More